PyyWill/PyyWill.github.io/_publications/2024/2024-pub-SALI.md

 pub_date:       "2024"

 abstract: >-
-  Humans navigate unfamiliar environments using episodic simulation and episodic memory, which facilitate a deeper understanding of the complex relationships between environments and objects.
-Developing an imaginative memory system inspired by human mechanisms can enhance the navigation performance of embodied agents in unseen environments.
-However, existing Vision-and-Language Navigation (VLN) agents lack a memory mechanism of this kind.
-To address this, we propose a novel architecture that equips agents with a reality-imagination hybrid memory system.
+  We propose a novel architecture that equips agents with a reality-imagination hybrid memory system.
 This system enables agents to maintain and expand their memory through both imaginative mechanisms and navigation actions.
 Additionally, we design tailored pre-training tasks to develop the agent’s imaginative capabilities.
-Our agent can imagine high-fidelity RGB images for future scenes, achieving state-of-the-art results in a Success rate weighted by Path Length (SPL).
 cover:          /assets/images/covers/cover_SALI.png
 authors:
-  - '**Yiyuan Pan**'
+  - </strong>Yiyuan Pan</strong>
   - Yunzhe Xu
   - Zhe Liu
   - Hesheng Wang